- Mission 1: Take a post-communism themed tour of the city and its outskirts in a vintage Škoda (ACCOMPLISHED);

 Tržnica is an old indoor farmer’s market in Bratislava, where locals queue-up to purchase fresh pastries, cheese, cold meats and fruit & veg.
 But the best feature were the small units selling local wine for as little as €0.35.

 By midday, pensioners had congregated to this popular hangout to enjoy a cheap and cheerful afternoon of inebriation, and no doubt pick up a cabbage on their way out the door.
-Capital idea.
+I think I may have found my future retirement pastime.

 Sounds of Slovakia